Written words. Spoken words. Words that you think inside your head.

 It Ain’t Easy

 If what you want to say is not kind, then you can stop immediately.
-If you are not 100% confident that you have all the facts, wait until you do.
+If you are not 100% confident that you can communicate in a kind manner, then wait a few hours or even until the next morning to respond.

-And, if it is not necessary, then you are off the hook – this evaluation might end 50% or more of all communication!
+If you determine that the communication is not necessary, then you are off the hook.
+This evaluation might eliminate 50% or more of all emails—just imagine how much better everyone will feel!

-It’s just plain hard to be upset with a genuinely kind and thoughtful response.
+It’s almost impossible to be upset with a genuinely kind and thoughtful response.

 Most surprising is that situations often resolve themselves without your intervention.
-In the time it takes you to properly run through the three questions, things might have already been worked out – imagine that!
+In the time it takes you to properly run through the three questions, things might have already been worked out.
+(It has happened to me on several occasions.)

-Welcome to a quieter, happier, and safer world.
+Welcome to a quieter, happier, and more connected world.